tanmaymay27/spotify-clone/README.md

-Spotify-Clone.
-It is made using HTML and CSS Only.
+It is a Spotify-Clone made using HTML and CSS Only.